-As one of the most popular tourist destinations in the world, it’s no wonder why London is next on your must-do travel list.
+London is truly one of the worlds great cities and attracts millions of visitors each and every year.
 Not only is it a global mecca for culture, history, fashion and music – it’s got an incredible scene for nightlife, live theatre, and world-renowned cuisine.
-One thing is for sure – you won’t get bored in London!

 Lucky for you – we’ve put together a step-by-step London survival guide that’ll take the guesswork out of your packing strategy.
 Our goal is to make your prep as stress-free as possible so you can concentrate on the fun stuff – like the actual travel part!